-For reproductive indications, please see Reproductive Carrier Screening and Prenatal Diagnosis Guidelines.
+For reproductive indications, please see Clinical Appropriateness Guidelines for Genetic Testing for Reproductive Carrier Screening and Prenatal Diagnosis.

 HLA Histocompatibility Testing

 Note: HLA typing for the purpose of matching organ and tissue transplant recipients to compatible donors may not be in scope for all health plans referencing these guidelines.